 Since declining a reported six-year, $144 million extension from the Tigers in 2014, Scherzer has signed deals worth $210 million and $130 million over 10 seasons.
 His current pact with the Mets includes an opt-out after Year 2.

 History has not always been kind to Beltrán’s Mets tenure, in large part because of the called third strike he took to end the 2006 National League Championship Series.
 But the contract Beltrán signed before the 2005 season was actually one of the most productive long-term deals in Major League history.
 Over the first four years of it, Beltrán hit .275 with 117 homers, 83 stolen bases and an .867 OPS, making the All-Star Game three times.
 Injuries began hacking into Beltrán’s game in 2009, but he remained productive when healthy -- enough so that the Mets were able to deal him to the Giants at the 2011 non-waiver Trade Deadline for Zack Wheeler.

 For New York, this deal could not have realistically worked out much better.

-The Mets nearly let Yoenis Céspedes walk after the 2015 season, before agreeing on a three-year, $75 million contract with an opt-out after 2016.
-When Cespedes exercised that clause, the Mets pursued him more ardently than ever, striking a deal they have mostly come to regret.
+The Mets nearly let Céspedes walk after the 2015 season, before agreeing on a three-year, $75 million contract with an opt-out after 2016.
+When Céspedes exercised that clause, the Mets pursued him more ardently than ever, striking a deal they mostly came to regret.

-Over the first two years of a contract that runs through 2020, various heel, hamstring, quadriceps, hip and thumb ailments have limited Cespedes to 119 games.
-He will miss at least the first half of this season recovering from multiple foot surgeries and is not a lock to return at all in 2019.
-As in Wright’s case, the Mets have recouped a significant portion of the outfielder’s salary through insurance, though they’d prefer a healthy Cespedes in the middle of their lineup.
+Over the first two years of a contract that ran through 2020, various heel, hamstring, quadriceps, hip and thumb ailments -- including multiple surgeries and an encounter with a wild boar -- limited Céspedes to 119 games.
+He briefly returned for eight games in 2020 but was largely ineffective, before electing not to play the rest of that season.
+As in Wright’s case, the Mets recouped a significant portion of the outfielder’s salary through insurance.